Interested in studying in BCT? There are several ways you can join the program:

 Candidates for the Building Systems Concentration will be admitted on the basis of their academic training, work experience, statement of intent and letters of recommendation.
 At a minimum, candidates will be expected to possess:

 - Undergraduate grade-point average: Minimum of 3.0 on a 4.0 point scale, with 3.2+ desirable

 - Personal statement

-- All prospective students must also be sponsored by a faculty member who is willing to serve as advisor before they will be accepted into the program.
+- All prospective research graduate students (M.S. or Ph.D.) must be sponsored by a faculty member who is willing to serve as advisor before they will be accepted into the program.
 Therefore, interested students should contact the faculty members whose research and teaching align most closely with their own interests.

 - Letters of interest can be sent anytime, but official applications should be submitted before 1 February for Fall Semester or 1 October for Spring Semester.
 Late applications will be retained for consideration in the next admissions period.

 General guidelines for graduate admissions can also be found at the University’s Graduate School website.